1. About Western Sydney University

 HSC True Reward

 Western Sydney University offers the HSC True Reward program, which provides Year 12 students with an early offer into Western based on their HSC subject results, instead of the scaled ATAR.
-For 2021, we’re introducing offers based on Year 11 results (as well as continuing offers based on Year 12 results) to ensure COVID-19 doesn’t derail students hard work in preparing for their HSC exams.
+For 2022, offers will be based on Year 11 results and Year 12 results.

 3. Additional information